Setono/SyliusRedirectPlugin/README.md

 ### Points of improvements

-The same mechanism could be done for taxon slug, and obviously for any other resource that has a slug.
+The same mechanism could be made for taxon slugs, and obviously for any other resource that has a slug.
 Feel free to submit a PR.

 ## Contributors
 - [Joachim Løvgaard](https://github.com/loevgaard)